singularityhub/singularity-hpc/docs/getting_started/installation.rst

 .. warning::

-    As Singularity is the main container tool, you must have Singularity installed in your $PATH to install container modules.
+    You must have your container technology of choice installed and on your $PATH to install container modules.